unl/wdntemplates/migration_guide.md

 ## ZIP Download

 For version 5.3 of the templates the download link ([https://wdn.unl.edu/downloads/wdn.zip](https://wdn.unl.edu/downloads/wdn.zip)) will stay the same.
 For 6.0 we will start appending the version number onto the zip file name ([https://wdn.unl.edu/downloads/wdn_6.0.zip](https://wdn.unl.edu/downloads/wdn_6.0.zip)).
-Similar things will happen to the other zip files wdn_includes, and UNLTemplates.
+Similar things will happen to the other zip files `wdn_includes`, and `UNLTemplates`.

 ## CSS Changes